chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 - Upon reception of the `CancellationPendingNotification`, the other party checks whether the booking can be cancelled.
-- If it is not, `RejectCancellationRequest` can be send to the bot, which will call `rejectCancellation` on-chain.
+- If it is not, `RejectCancellationRequest` can be sent to the bot, which will call `rejectCancellation` on-chain.
-- The rejection can be with a specific reason, using the `RejectCancellationRequest` A reason must be given why the cancellation is not possible, which is registered on-chain.
+- The rejection must include the reason why the cancellation is not possible, which is stored on-chain.
 - This sets the cancellation proposal status to `REJECTED` and emits `CancellationRejected` event.